 Maple syrup: A low FODMAP serving is 2 tablespoons or 50 grams.
 Choose 100% or pure maple syrup instead of imitation or pancake syrup as these products are often made with high fructose corn syrup, a high-FODMAP ingredient.

-Soy sauce is low FODMAP in servings of 2 tablespoons or 42 grams.
+Soy sauce, or soya sauce, is low FODMAP in servings of 2 tablespoons or 42 grams.
 Soy sauce contains small amounts of wheat in levels that should be tolerated by most with IBS.
 If you require a gluten-free or wheat-free diet, tamari sauce is a suitable alternative.